MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 > [!NOTE]
 > You must use Internet Explorer 11 to connect to the Operations Manager web console.
 In addition, the Operations Manager web console requires that JavaScript be enabled and Silverlight version 5 is installed on the client computer.
 To enable JavaScript in Internet Explorer, open **Internet Options**, and click the **Security** tab.
 Select the zone for the Web console (Internet, Local intranet, or Trusted sites), and then click **Custom level**.
 Enable **Active scripting**, click **OK**, click **OK**, and then connect to the Web console.

 By default, the web console session is limited to 30 minutes.
-You can change this limit by editing the web.config file (Program Files\Microsoft System Center 2016\Operations Manager\\WebConsole\WebHost) and changing the *autoSignOutInterval* value from "30" to a shorter or longer interval, or disable the session limit by changing the value to "0", as shown in the following example.
+You can change this limit by editing the web.config file (C:\Program Files\Microsoft System Center 2016\Operations Manager\\WebConsole\WebHost is the default path) and changing the *autoSignOutInterval* value from "30" to a shorter or longer interval, or disable the session limit by changing the value to "0", as shown in the following example.

 ```
 <connection autoSignIn="true" autoSignOutInterval="0">